Get

 Why Does My Cat Stare at Me When I Sleep?

 While it might be a little unnerving, there’s usually a harmless explanation for this behavior.
-Cats are curious creatures and they often observe their surroundings, including their humans.
-They may also be seeking attention or trying to gauge your mood.
+Cats are curious creatures, and they often observe their surroundings, including their humans.
+They may also be seeking attention, wanting to play, or trying to gauge your mood.

-Some cats even see their owners as members of their “pride” and want to keep a watchful eye on them.
-However, if your cat’s staring behavior is accompanied by other signs of aggression or discomfort, it’s essential to consult a veterinarian to rule out any underlying medical conditions.
+However, if your cat’s staring behavior is accompanied by other signs of aggression or overstimulation, it’s essential to consult a veterinarian to rule out any underlying medical conditions.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!